Moesh-zz/Its-Mine/README.md

 ### Design quirks you should consider
 - Players will be glowing, and can see each other through walls
-- The Iron Golem location is glowing, and has a distinct outline and color from players
+- The Trader is glowing, and has a distinct outline and color from players
 - All non-ore blocks will drop Glass instead of their usual drop.
 - All mobs will drop food, torches, and items useful to players depending on their class.
-- Players will have a 60 second grace period to return to an Iron Golem at the end of the game.
+- Players will have a 60 second grace period to return to an Wandering Trader at the end of the game.
 If they die during this period, they are moved to spectator mode.
 - Players will be able to travel through your map while the game is in lobby mode.
 They will have not be invulnerable, will respawn instantly, and have an item which allows them to teleport to back to the Ender Chest.

 ## Scoring